pelithne/k8s/workshop.md

 * Push images to ACR (Azure Container Registry)
 * Deploy application to Kubernetes
 * Setup CI/CD pipelines using Azure DevOps
+* Use Helm to create templated Kubernetes applications
+* and more...

 ## Development VM
 You will use a virtual machine with Ubuntu, to perform most of the excercises in the workshop.
 In order to make this easy, we provide a script that will set this VM up for you, with the tools required.